-Participation in music experiences for the lower- and upper-grade child.
-Song singing, dramatization, listening, rhythm instruments, keyboard experience, and creative expression.
+Participation in music experiences for the lower- and upper-grade elementary child.
+Song-singing, listening, movement, music literacy pedagogy, and creative expression.
 Prerequisite MUSI 2268 and EDUC 3315.
+This course includes a 15-hour practicum in a local elementary school.